Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 6. Submit supporting documents

-Most lenders will request picture identification, your social security number, proof of address, and income verification.
-This information helps the lender verify your identity and if you’re able to repay your loan.
+Most lenders will request photo identification, your Social Security number, proof of address, and income verification.
+This information helps the lender verify your identity and ability to repay.

 7. Credit check and approval decision

-While some lenders might approve your loan on the same day, others can take up to a week to make a decision.
+Some lenders might approve your loan the same day, while others can take up to a week.
 This gives them time to verify your information and perform a hard credit check.

 Pros and cons of personal loans